coveooss/connectivity-library/Slack/README.md

-# Indexing Slack Using the Generic REST API Connector
+# Indexing Slack Using the REST API Connector

 ## Use Case
 This examples shows you how to index Slack.